hackclub/camp/2016/playbook/session_3/experiments/improve_social_behavior_of_hackers_with_card_games.md

 ## Observations

+- Ran 3 rounds of Mafia during lunch

--Certain hackers were left out/felt uninterested in the game due to not having a useful role in the game (e.g. civilian in mafia)
+- Certain hackers were left out/felt uninterested in the game due to not having a useful role in the game (e.g. civilian in mafia)

 ## Conclusions

--Hackers were more social after lunch during hacking time
+- Hackers were more social after lunch during hacking time

--Unable to gauge productivity of hackers in afternoon hacking time
+- Unable to gauge productivity of hackers in afternoon hacking time

--Need to define metrics in future implementations of experiments in order to reach a conclusion
+- Need to define metrics in future implementations of experiments in order to reach a conclusion